billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

        cmpl %ebx, %eax
        jle start_loop

-Here we compare our current value, stored in FIXMEAMPeax; to our biggest value so far, stored in FIXMEAMPebx;.
+Here we compare our current value, stored in %eax; to our biggest value so far, stored in %ebx;.
 If the current value is less or equal to our biggest value so far, we don't care about it, so we just jump back to the beginning of the loop.
 Otherwise, we need to record that value as the largest one: